wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/architect-analytics/includes/3-power-bi.md

 ## Workspaces vs. environments

-Power BI does not use Power Platform environments.
+Power BI does not use Microsoft Power Platform environments.
 Power BI uses workspaces to create separate spaces for datasets, reports, and dashboards.
 Workspaces are similar to environments.
 Users can be given roles in a workspace to allow collaboration when building Power BI components.
 A user doesn't need to belong to a workspace to have a report or dashboard shared with them.

 ## Application lifecycle management

-Power BI resources can't be included in Power Platform solution packages, and deployment needs to be managed separately.
+Power BI resources can't be included in Microsoft Power Platform solution packages, and deployment needs to be managed separately.

 Power BI has its own application lifecycle management (ALM) process (available with Power BI Premium only) to move Power BI components from one workspace to another.